megaoptim/megaoptim-wp/readme.txt

 10. WP CLI - Bulk Restore command

 == Changelog ==

+= 1.4.6 =
+- Improved WebP/WP Media Offload support.
+If WebP image exist on the remote server replace it in the final markup

 = 1.4.5 =
 - Added compatibility for WP 5.3 "BIG Image" threshold.
 If Auto-Optimize is enabled AND Max Width/Height are set in the options, disable the "BIG Image" treshold